 Select Key PEM Select the keyfile for the client certificate (PEM Format).
-Use Diskqueue if connection to syslog server fails Use Diskqueue if connection to 9 Syslog Server fails Diskqueue Directory: Browse Split files if this size is reached: 10485760 Bytes Diskqueue options When using TCP-based syslog forwarding, you have the additional option to use the diskqueue.
+Use Diskqueue if connection to syslog server fails

+Diskqueue options When using TCP-based syslog forwarding, you have the additional option to use the diskqueue.
 Whenever a connection to a remote syslog server fails, the action starts caching the syslog messages into temporary files.
 The folder for these files can be configured.
 The filenames are generated using a unique GUID which is automatically generated for each Action, thus enabling you to use this feature in multiple Actions.
 Once the syslog server becomes available again, the cached messages are being sent automatically.
 If you restart the Service while the Syslog Cache was active, it cannot be checked during service startup if the syslog server is available now.
 Once the action is called again, the check is done and if the syslog server is available, the messages are being sent.
 The size of this cache is only limited by the disk size.
 Files are splitted by 10MB by default, but this can also be configured.
 The maximum supported file size is 2GB.
 Please Note: This option is not available for UDP or RFC3195.
-Note on Using Syslog Compression Compressing syslog messages is an experimental feature.
+Note on Using Syslog Compression

+Compressing syslog messages is an experimental feature.
 There is only a very limited set of receivers who is able to understand that format.
 Turning on compression can save valuable bandwidth in low-bandwidth environments.
 Depending on the message, the saving can be anything from no saving at all to about a reduction in half.
 The best savings ratios have been seen with Windows event log records in XML format.
 In this case, 50% or even a bit more can be saved.
 Very small messages do not compress at all.
 Typical syslog traffic in non-xml format is expected to compress around 10 to 25%.
 Please note that compressesion over TCP connections requires a special transfer mode.
 This mode bases on an upcoming IETF standard (syslog-transport-tls) that is not yet finalized.
 That transfer mode is highly experimental in itself.
 As a result, future releases of our product might not be able to work with the current implementation.
 So there is a chance that you need to exchange all parts of the syslog/TCP system in future releases.
 Backwards compatibility can not be guaranteed.
 Besides the fact that the mechanisms behind compression are experimental, the feature itself is solid.
-6.5.9 Forward SETP Options This dialog controls the Send options.
+6.6.9 Forward SETP Options This dialog controls the Send options.
 With the "Send SETP" action, messages can be sent to a SETP server.